Hereford: Sport

-Hereford is the home of the football club, Hereford FC who play at Edgar Street in the National League North.
+Hereford is the home of the football club Hereford FC, who play at Edgar Street in the National League North.
 They are a phoenix club that was set up in the wake of the demise of Hereford United Football Club in 2014.
 United were best known for beating Newcastle 2–1 in an FA Cup replay in January 1972, when they were still a non-league side and Newcastle were in the top division of English football.
 Other city clubs include Westfields, Hereford Pegasus and Hereford Lads Club, all of whom play in the Hellenic Football League.

 Hereford Rugby Club announced plans in 2012 for a £6 million move to a new home.
-Also based at the Rugby club are Hereford Stampede who are an American football team who play in the BAFA National Leagues and made their full League debut in 2021.
+Also based at the Rugby club are Hereford Stampede, who are an American football team who play in the BAFA National Leagues and made their full League debut in 2021.

 Hereford Hockey Club is based at the Hereford City Sports Club, with teams entered into leagues in the West Hockey Association.

 The city is home to Hereford Racecourse, a traditional National Hunt course to the north of the city centre which hosted around twenty meetings a year.
 The company who leased the site decided in 2012 that the site was not viable.
 What many thought to be the last meeting was held on 16 December 2012, however the course reopened for racing in October 2016.

-Golf courses surround the city at Wormsley (Herefordshire GC), Kington, Burghill and Brockington.
-The racecourse surrounds a golf course in Holmer.

 Public leisure

-Hereford's public leisure facilities are managed by a not-for-profit trust HALO Leisure, which runs the Hereford Leisure Centre (that includes sports halls, gymnasium, squash courts, golf course and an outdoor athletics facility), and the Hereford Leisure Pool (which includes a gymnasium, full size swimming pool, leisure pool, diving pool, and learners pool).
+Hereford's public leisure facilities are managed by the not-for-profit trust HALO Leisure, which runs the Hereford Leisure Centre (which includes sports halls, gymnasium, squash courts, golf course and an outdoor athletics facility), and the Hereford Leisure Pool (which includes a gymnasium, full size swimming pool, leisure pool, diving pool, and learners' pool).

 Clubs and societies

 The Hereford Rowing Club (along with the Kayak Club) uses the River Wye.
 The stretch of river is also used for other water sports.

 Hereford has a nine pin skittle league, formed on 24 October 1902, and today consists of five divisions.

-Hereford has other clubs and societies including the Railway Club, Welsh Club, Military Club, Richmond Place Club and the Whitecross Squash & Lawn Tennis Club.

-Hereford has several music clubs/societies such as Herefordshire Youth Orchestra, a group for those up to the age of 21.